Understanding and Fighting Basement Fires

 Overview

 Many firefighters have been injured or died while trying to extinguish a basement fire or a fire on a level below them.
-A collaborative effort between UL’s Fire Safety Research Institute (FSRI) and the International Society of Fire Service Instructors (ISFSI), the Understanding and Fighting Basement Fires project (Basement Fires) seeks to reduce the high risk to firefighters by better understanding why these events occur and what firefighters can do to avoid injury.
+A collaborative effort between the Fire Safety Research Institute (FSRI), part of UL Research Institutes and the International Society of Fire Service Instructors (ISFSI), the Understanding and Fighting Basement Fires project (Basement Fires) seeks to reduce the high risk to firefighters by better understanding why these events occur and what firefighters can do to avoid injury.

 This study goes beyond past research by increasing the size of the basement and incorporating three different access conditions to the basement, with findings being incorporated into an ISFSI Training Program for firefighters.